 Those who talk about resilience say we can learn to roll with the punches and bounce back.
 They often use the analogy that a tree bends in a high wind.

-This can mean that acknowledging work-related stress or checking-in to Burnout Hotel can leave you feeling ashamed because you think you are somehow lacking resilience.
+This can mean that admitting you are struggling, acknowledging work-related stress or checking-in to Burnout Hotel leave you feeling ashamed because you think you are somehow lacking resilience.